epigra/laravel-localize/readme.md

 ## Laravel-Localize

-This package requires `propaganistas/laravel-intl` and auto registers a web middleware that sets user locales on session properly.
+This package auto registers a web middleware that sets user locales on session properly.

-And also registers web routes as /locale/*key* for all available locales.
+And also registers web routes as `locale/{locale}` for all available locales to set app locale on session and redirect user back.

 You can set your available locales on your projects by adding a locales key and an array to your `config/app.php`